Fazekas197/Quotifolio/README.md

 # Quotifolio

-An app which gives you random quotes and let's you store your favorite quotes
+An app which gives you an random quotes and let's you store your favorite quotes

 ## Functional requirements